jsipprell/python-xcode-templates/README.md

 how much of this came from Apple's templates and how much was (re-)created from scratch with no obvious references.
 Safe to say it is a mix of sorts.

+###XCode 5 Support Available###
+XCode 5 support is now available although not terribly well tested.
+Please checkout the _*xcode5*_ branch for a version of the templates that is compatible with XCode 5.

 ##Introduction##
 [PyObjc] is a development library that bridges the Objective-C object model on to the Python object model thus allowing Python classes to subclass NSObject (and ancestors of NSObject of course)